nixmc/Retweet-tool/readme.md

 # NixonMcInnes Retweet Tool

-This tool counts the retweets of a given Twitter user between two given dates.
+This tool counts the retweets of a given Twitter user between two given dates and allows the user to then download a CSV of the information.

+You can check the tool out at [http://retweets.nixonmcinnes.co.uk](http://retweets.nixonmcinnes.co.uk)

 It has been built with Remy Sharps excellent [Twitter Lib](https://github.com/remy/twitterlib) and so runs completely client side, without the need for authentication or anything.

+---

 Copyright (C) 2011 by NixonMcInnes